Let’s cut to the chase.

 - 1 dried red chili pepper (see notes)

 - 3-4 Tbsp spiced maple simple syrup

 - 2 ounces bourbon (rye or traditional // 2 ounces = ~4 Tbsp)

 - Lemon wedge + cinnamon stick (for garnish)

-- Add maple syrup, water, cinnamon sticks, chili, and red pepper flakes to a small saucepan and bring to a boil over high heat.
+- SIMPLE SYRUP: Add maple syrup, water, cinnamon sticks, chili, and red pepper flakes to a small saucepan and bring to a boil over high heat.
 Reduce heat to low and simmer for 5 minutes.
 Then remove from heat and let steep for 30 minutes – 1 hour (or longer).
 Strain and pour into a glass jar for serving.

 - Garnish with another cinnamon stick and lemon slice or wedge and serve.
 The longer it steeps the stronger the cinnamon, lemon flavor becomes.